eric-csa/CSPracticeFinal/README.md

 the problems are designed to be tough, but getting you thinking.
 Answer Key:
 https://lwsd-my.sharepoint.com/:w:/g/personal/1026508_lwsd_org/EUNxVC-FxjRHiK19N7HOrlUBeM3e56rAlYeOJ8kupUouTA?e=j0YpfQ
+If you get a question wrong:
+Try running the code in an IDE to see what you missed
 Questions:
 Email Me at 1026508@lwsd.org or discord message me Good Luck!